chbndrhnns/pycharm-plugin-connexion/.junie/memory/errors.md

     "ROOT CAUSE": "The Gradle transforms cache is corrupted while configuring IntelliJ platform test dependencies.", "PROJECT NOTE": "This IntelliJ plugin project relies on Gradle-managed IDE artifacts; cache corruption in ~/.gradle/caches/transforms can break configuration.
 Refresh dependencies from project root.", "NEW INSTRUCTION": "WHEN Gradle reports 'Could not read workspace metadata' THEN run './gradlew --refresh-dependencies cleanTest test'"
 }

+[2025-12-09 23:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "logic bug",
+    "TOOL": "run_test",
+    "ERROR": "Test assertion failed: collected 0 node IDs from root", "ROOT CAUSE": "collectNodeIds only iterates DefaultMutableTreeNode children and ignores SMTestProxy subtree when UI nodes are missing under the root.", "PROJECT NOTE": "In Test Results root, UI tree nodes may be collapsed or absent; use SMTestProxy.getChildren() for traversal when a proxy is present.", "NEW INSTRUCTION": "WHEN tree node has zero children but proxy has children THEN traverse SMTestProxy subtree to collect node IDs"
+}

+[2025-12-09 23:45] - Updated by Junie - Error analysis
+{
+    "TYPE": "test assertion",
+    "TOOL": "run_test",
+    "ERROR": "Test failed: expected 1 node id, found 0", "ROOT CAUSE": "collectNodeIds only traverses DefaultMutableTreeNode children and ignores SMTestProxy children when the view node lacks children.", "PROJECT NOTE": "In CopyPytestNodeIdAction.collectNodeIds, fall back to traversing SMTestProxy.children when a tree node wraps an SMTestProxy suite but the tree has no children (common for 'Test Results' root).", "NEW INSTRUCTION": "WHEN tree node has SMTestProxy and no tree children THEN traverse proxy.children recursively" }